migcad/me/Mindset/Anxiety.md

 - you are alone
 - you are the only one who feels like this,
 - it's never going to get any better

+But remember:
+- no mental state is a permanent state
+- there is so much help out there, it starts by putting up your hand.
+It starts with telling someone "I'm not doing that great"